13769 Main St #200, Lemont, IL 60439

 When you ask any professional truck driver if they were ready for life on the road after finishing their truck driver training school, the answer is almost invariably a big, fat "No."

-To be fair, no one can teach you how to drive your vehicle in a three-to-six-week driver training school since truck drivers do much more than drive those wheels.
+To be fair, no one can teach you how to drive your vehicle in a three-to six-week driver training school, since truck drivers do so much more than drive those wheels.
 Even the most experienced driver is continually confronted with new situations and learns new things.

 Truck drivers gain the majority of their skills on the job.
 That first year as a truck driver is difficult because you quickly realize how much more there is to being a truck driver than just driving.
 A career in trucking may be safe, enjoyable, and even lucrative with a positive attitude, additional training, and plain old hard work.